theAPIFox/ibanfox/README.md

 * Performing validation on an IBAN and returning true/false
 * Returning a comprehensive set of test results establishing the validation.

-[Sign up for for free](https://ibanfox.com/register) to get instant API Access.

 ## Documentation

 Full documentation of the API is available at https://ibanfox.com/docs, and an interactive API spec is accessible at https://ibanfox.com/docs/api-reference.

 ## OpenAPI spec
-In the spirit of open documentation and inviting public participation, an OpenAPI 3 spec of the API is available on this repo at [theAPIfox/ibanfox/ibanfox-spec](/theAPIfox/ibanfox/ibanfox-spec).
+In the spirit of open documentation and inviting public participation, an OpenAPI 3 spec of the API is available on this repo at [theAPIfox/ibanfox/ibanfox-spec](https://github.com/theAPIFox/ibanfox/tree/master/openapi-spec).

 ## Customer Support
 Need any assistance?
 Get in touch with with us at hello@ibanfox.com.